iamdumdum/11_JS_Exercise/README.md

 The cashier robot has three functionalities: receiving money, calculating how many buns you can buy and calculating how much change the customer gets back.

-There's a function called `payPorkBuns`.
-This function receives the money as the argument.
+If you look at the code, there's a function called `payPorkBuns`.
+This function receives the money.
 In this case, it takes 5 dollars as a value.

 Inside `payPorkBuns`, there are two other functions: `calculatePorkBuns` and `calculateChange`